UGANDA GORILLA TREKKING & PRIMATES SAFARI

 Uganda Gorilla Trekking is an unforgettable experience that takes you up-close with the magnificent mountain gorillas of Bwindi Forest jungle.
 Trek through the lush tropical rainforests in search for Mountain Gorillas, Chimpanzees, Debrassa monkeys and many more primates!
 Experience the pristine and unique atmosphere of the rainforests during this lifetime chimpanzee and gorilla trekking safari!

-This is a scheduled safari that starts and ends in Entebbe.
+This scheduled Uganda gorilla trekking safari starts and ends in Entebbe.
 We set off for the trip on the Morning of Tuesday September 5, 2017 from your Hotel in Entebbe and head toward Western Uganda on this amazing primates adventure.
 Register early to receive travel goodies from our team.
 This trip will take a minimum of 10 people.
 We travel by land to see the best of Uganda’s beauty and scenery, cultures & people.

 From QENP to Buhoma, Bwindi Forest.
 On this scenic drive the typical East Africa savannah plains will be left behind as you climb through rolling hills and terraced fields more characteristic of Central Africa.
 Gorilla trekking is an unforgettable experience which more than repays the effort needed to reach Bwindi and to trek through the forest.
 Looking deep into the expressive brown eyes of these giants of the Bwindi Forest is surely the most exciting and moving wildlife encounter Africa has to offer.